New York Central Railroad: Penn Central: 1968–1976

 On February 1, 1968, the New York Central merged with the bankrupt Pennsylvania Railroad and renamed Penn Central Transportation Company (PC), with NYC's Perlman elected as PC's president.
 PC was quickly saddled with debt when the ICC forced the money-losing New Haven into the railroad in 1970.
 Additionally, there was a conflict between Perlman and PC's CEO Stuart T. Saunders, where the former requested $25 million to refurbish PC's freight car roster and the latter declined, thus leading to Perlman's resignation.

 The two companies' competing corporate cultures, union interests and incompatible operating and computer systems sabotaged any hope for a success.
 Additionally, in an effort to look profitable, the board of directors authorized the use of the railroad's reserve cash to pay dividends to company stockholders.
 Nevertheless, on June 1, 1970, Penn Central declared bankruptcy: the largest private bankruptcy in the United States up to that time.
 Under bankruptcy protection, many of Penn Central's outstanding debts owed to other railroads were frozen, while debts owed to Penn Central by the other roads were not.
 This sent a trickle effect throughout the already-fragile railroad industry, forcing many of the other Northeastern railroads into insolvency: among them the Erie Lackawanna, Boston and Maine, Central Railroad of New Jersey, the Reading Company and the Lehigh Valley.

 Penn Central marked the last hope of privately funded passenger rail service in the United States.
 In response to the bankruptcy, President Richard Nixon signed into law the Rail Passenger Service Act of 1970 which formed the National Railroad Passenger Corporation, better known as Amtrak: a government-subsidized railroad system.
 On May 1, 1971, Amtrak took over the operation of most regional and long-distance intercity passenger trains in the United States.
 Amtrak would eventually assume ownership of the Northeast Corridor, a mostly-electrified route between Boston and Washington, D.C., inherited primarily from the PRR and New Haven systems.
-Penn Central was taking over by Conrail in 1971 continuing to run under Penn central operate their commuter services for the next five years while in bankruptcy. in 1976 Conrail was official and the other bankrupt railroads were absorbed into Conrail that year.
+Penn Central was taken over by Conrail in 1971, continuing to operate their commuter services for the next five years while in bankruptcy. in 1976 Conrail was official and the other bankrupt railroads were absorbed into Conrail that year.